-- 12. The Monitoring Officer maintains a register of interests of members, in accordance with statutory requirements.
-The register is:- - available for inspection at the Combined Authority's offices, and - published on the Combined Authority's web-site. - 13.
-You must notify the Monitoring Officer of pecuniary and other interests as set out below.
+- 12. The Monitoring Officer maintains a register of interests of members The register is:- - available for inspection at the Combined Authority's offices, and - published on the Combined Authority's web-site.

+13. You must notify the Monitoring Officer of pecuniary and other interests as set out in paragraphs 14-17 below.
 The Monitoring Officer will enter them into the register of interests.